The 2024 Elections and the Future of the Supreme Court with Edward Whelan

 To pay by cash or check at the door, please send an RSVP to Tim Kowal at OCFedSocPresident@gmail.com and make checks payable to “The Federalist Society.”

-*** Please email us if you have have any dietary concerns. ***
+*** Please email us if you have any dietary concerns. ***

 Where: First Floor Conference Room, 2040 Main Street, 1st Floor, Irvine, CA.

-(Please get your parking ticket validated in the lobby before or after entering the venue.)
+(Please validate your parking ticket in the lobby before or after entering the venue.)

 Cost: $30/members, $35/non-members, $20/students, for lunch and 1 hour of MCLE credit (the Federalist Society is a California State Bar approved provider of MCLE).